 Dogs suffering from heartworm disease are parasitized by the organism Dirofilaria immitis, a nematode (roundworm) commonly referred to as the heartworm.
-The severity of heartworm disease in dogs is directly dependent upon the number of worms present in the body, how long they’ve been there, and the response of the host (dog).
+The severity of heartworm disease in dogs is directly dependent upon the number of worms present in the body, how long they’ve been there and the response of the host (the dog).

 Types and Symptoms of Heartworms in Dogs

 Common signs of heartworm disease in dogs include coughing, exercise intolerance and poor body condition, but symptoms can vary depending on the severity of the infection.